Skip to main content

 How Does Air Quality Affect People With Asthma?

 People with asthma are more likely to have trouble breathing in places with polluted air or smog.
-Poor air quality can cause flare-ups, and also may increase the chances of respiratory infections, like flu, that can make asthma symptoms worse.
+Poor air quality can cause flare-ups, and also may increase the chances of getting respiratory infections, like flu, that can make asthma symptoms worse.

 What Makes Air Quality Poor?